suncoast-devs/handbook/lessons/misc-quick-reference/git.md

 ## Go back to any commit and lose changes

 Takes you back to that specific commit, losing all the commits since then.
-You can use `HEAD~1` to mean "Back one commit from the current commit".
+You can use `HEAD~1` to mean "Back one commit from the current commit."

 ```shell
 git reset --hard specificCommitName